monkeyatcomputer/bundoorascouts.org/_pages/sections/scouts.md

 Scout Troops usually meet every week to discuss their progress and work towards achieving their goals.
 Scout meetings consist of team-building activities, playing games, developing specialised skills and knowledge, and planning for weekend adventures and campouts.
 At meetings Troop members share stories and experiences of their recent adventures and offer advice to one another.
 Scout Leaders teach safety lessons on how to use equipment correctly and inspire their Scouts to be the best individuals and team players that they can be.

 #### Scouts Motto

 Be Prepared

 #### Scouts Promise

+**There are two versions of the Australian Scout Promise.
+Individuals may select which version they wish to make.**

+On my honour, I promise
+To do my best,
+To be true to my spiritual beliefs,
+To contribute to my community and our world,
+To help other people,
+And to live by the Scout Law.

+**OR**

-On my honour
+On my Honour
 I promise that I will do my best
 To do my duty to my God, and
-To the Queen of Australia (or To Australia)
+To the Queen of Australia,
-To help other people
+To help other people,
-To live by the Scout Law
+And to live by the Scout Law.

 #### Scouts Law

 A Scout is trustworthy
 A Scout is loyal
 A Scout is helpful